seekdavidlee/Eklee-Azure-Functions-Http/README.md

 We can access user context from the Azure AD integration.
 Inject IHttpRequestContext into your domain and access the Security property.

-See the following link for more information on this special header: https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-how-to#access-user-claims
+See the following link for more information on these special headers: https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-how-to#access-user-claims